 In this 2011 Supreme Court case two surgeons (Penny and Hooper) each transferred their businesses into a company, whose shares were owned by a family trust.
 The companies paid the "employed" surgeons far less than what they were previously earning and the residual earnings were channelled through their shareholder trusts to their beneficiaries who were on a lower tax rate.

 The IRD took the surgeons to court in a classic tax case by invoking the anti-avoidance rule in the Income Tax Act 2007.
-The Court agreed with the IRD and paid that while the company and trust structure was valid.

-said that while the company and trust structure was valid, Penny and Hooper had to pay tax on what they personally earned through their efforts, not just on their salary from the company.
+The Court agreed with the IRD and said that while the company and trust structure was valid, Penny and Hooper had to pay tax on what they personally earned through their efforts, not just on their salary from the company.